 - Education resources and activities that are part of a course of study in New Zealand.

 - Marae restoration or adornments such as whakairo, tukutuku and kōwhaiwhai.

 - An organisation's ongoing administration or infrastructure costs, except through our investment programmes.

 - International promotion of NZ literature.
 Applications can be made to the Publishers Association of New Zealand

 - Activities that are part of the core business of a Tertiary Education Organisation (TEO) or a territorial local authority (including a Council Controlled Organisation).
 Applications from staff or contractors of a TEO, or a TEO subsidiary, must disclose the full extent of the support they will receive from the TEO for their proposed project.
 Where equivalent, competing applications are received from TEO applicants, and those not, priority is given to freelance artists and practitioners.

 How to apply

-- Prepare a budget using the budget template in the online application portal.
-See the budget guidelines above.
+Prepare a budget using the budget template in the online application portal or the Excel template supplied in the Budget Guidelines

 - Submit your application online by 5pm on the closing date.